Go to Reviews.org US Edition

 Are there plans to expand Starlink coverage in Australia?

 In the meantime, Starlink will slowly roll out to more rural areas where it’s needed most.
-Next up in the rollout will be areas in South-East Australia, where there are ground stations in Cataby, Merredin and Wagin.
-After that, the focus will shift to South Australia’s ground stations in Pimba and Ki Ki.
+Next up in the rollout will be areas in South-East Australia.
+After that, the focus will shift to South Australia's ground stations.

-There’s no publicly available timeline or roadmap for connections but we should expect more information on availability by the end of the year.
+There's no publicly available timeline or roadmap for connections but we should expect more information on availability to come in the following months.

 Starlink Australia price: How much does it cost?